Characters: The Breakfast Club

 - Non-Giving-Up School Guy: He'll do whatever it takes to make sure the students have a good education.
 Though it's implied in the conversation with Carl that he hates his job, and only goes so far because it's the only way he can exert any control.

-- Almighty Janitor: He makes some really accurate (if cynical) predictions about the students, and tells off Principal Vernon to his face when he complains about them.
+- Almighty Janitor: He tells off Principal Vernon to his face when he complains about them.

 - Badass Boast: He makes one when Bender makes a crack at his job.
 It's so awesome, this troper never wants to make fun of Janitors again.Carl: You guys think I'm just some untouchable peasant?
 Serf?
 Peon?
 Well, maybe so.
 But following a broom around after shitheads like you for the last 8 years, I've learned a couple of things.
 I look through your letters.
 I look through your lockers.
 I listen to your conversations, you don't know that but I do.
 I am the eyes and ears of this institution, my friends.